Skip to content

 Margherita Fontana on behalf of the ORCA board and the whole ORCA family

-ORCA and Germany have lost an experienced promoter of cariology and paediatric dentistry
+ORCA and Germany have lost an experienced promoter of cariology and pediatric dentistry

 Walter Künzel was also the leading figure to internationalization of the dental sciences in the GDR (German Democratic Republic/socialist East Germany).
 In spite of working in a heavily controlled, authoritarian socialist country with limited resources, he managed to be a stronghold for ORCA, starting at the advisory board in 1967, with a congress in 1972 in Leipzig and 1981 in Erfurt, be ORCA president in 1980 and 1981 as well as initiating an exchange programme with John Arnold Weatherell/Leed University across the iron curtain.
 Since 1973 he was an appointed member of a WHO expert group and Director of the Erfurt WHO Collaborative Center “Prevention of Oral Diseases” between 1983 and 1997.